msveshnikov/autocode-ai/server/DOCUMENTATION.md

 -   Both servers communicate with MongoDB to store and retrieve user and license data.
 -   The web server integrates with Stripe for payment processing and subscription management, handling webhooks for payment status updates.
 -   Google Sign-In API is used as an alternative authentication method, managed through Passport.js.
--   The i18n module is used throughout the application to provide multi-language support.

 ## Installation and Setup